Existence of expanders of the harmonic map flow: Abstract

 \section{Abstract}

 We investigate the existence of weak expanding solutions of the harmonic map flow for maps with values into a smooth closed Riemannian manifold.
-We prove the existence of such solutions in the case the initial condition is a Lipschitz map that is homotopic to a constant.
+We prove the existence of such solutions in the case the target manifold is isometrically embedded as a hypersurface of some Euclidean space and the initial condition is a Lipschitz map that is homotopic to a constant.
+Regularity is proved outside a compact set.